oana-ghiga/ISSA/lab4/explanations.md

 14. **`draw_lane_lines(self, frame, left_line, right_line)`**: This method draws the detected lane lines on the original frame.
 It transforms the lane lines from the top-down view back to the original perspective using the inverse perspective transform matrix.
 Then, it draws the lines on the frame.

 15. **`run(self)`**: This method is the main function that runs the lane detection algorithm.
 It reads frames from the video file using the `cam` object and applies each step of the lane detection pipeline sequentially.
 It displays intermediate results and the final lane markings on the original frame in real-time.

-These detailed explanations should give you a thorough understanding of how each method works within the `RoadDetector` class.